Model WHS Laws

 Managing risks

-They must put in place control measures to remove, or reduce, exposure to silica dust.
+They must put in place control measures to remove or reduce exposure to silica dust.

 Control measures can include wet cutting, on-tool dust removal, local exhaust ventilation, isolation booths, and protective breathing equipment.